 ‘’We should never waste a good crisis’’ Winston Churchill

 With Covid-19, most of the world in lockdown and a pending global recession, it has never been more important for businesses to transform.
-Many companies have ceased projects and programme’s and have moved into survival mode.
+Many companies have ceased projects and programmes and have moved into survival mode.
 It is now, more important than ever for organizations to accelerate digital transformation initiatives or face potential extinction.

 The last global recession in 2008 lasted 19 months.
 Some analysts are predicting this recession could last up to 36 months.
 Many companies won’t survive the forecasted economic outlook.
 In order for organizations to avoid being part of the statistic, immediate action is required.

-The post Covid business world is going to be very different from the one that we entered in 2020.
-The environment we move into will be highly competitive, digital, lean and agile.
-There will be increased remote workforces, flexible working arrangements, outsourcing, less business travel, enhanced collaboration with video, greater client experience and cloud focus.
+The post-Covid business world is going to be very different from the one that we entered in 2020.
+The environment we move into will be highly competitive, digital, lean, and agile.
+There will be increased remote workforces, flexible working arrangements, outsourcing, less business travel, enhanced collaboration with video, greater client experience, and cloud focus.

 With this new normal, exponential change will be required for companies to remain relevant.
-The Covid-19 Lockdown period has demonstrated that humans are able to adapt to fast changing environments when they must.
+The Covid-19 Lockdown period has demonstrated that humans are able to adapt to fast-changing environments when they must.
 This change has been people-led and technology-supported.
 The very core of Digital Transformation is the same – People-led and technology- supported.

 Who would have thought that most of the world’s corporates could work remotely?
 Remote Schooling and university lectures?
 Remote Training?
 Remote call centers?
 Remote board meetings?
 Remote courts of law?
 Remote personal training?
 Remote everything!

 Digital Transformation has never been more important.
 With this current lockdown, the first quarter of this year has seen more digital transformation than the last few years combined.
-The companies that capitalize on this momentum will stand the best chance of survival into the future.
+The companies that capitalize on this momentum will stand the best chance of survival in the future.
 Large portions of the workforce will not return to a traditional office and traditional office hours post-pandemic.
-The companies that transform, will have the best chance of survival and then hopefully would have set themselves up to once again thrive.
+The companies that transform will have the best chance of survival and then hopefully would have set themselves up to once again thrive.

 The question therefore is – “What is Digital Transformation?”